NoahBres/LearnRoadRunner/docs/dead-wheels.md

     <img src="./assets/dead-wheels/YouAreHere-dead-wheels-quarter.png">
 </figure>

-Your configuration will depend on whether you have two or three dead-wheels.
+Your configuration will depend on whether you have two or three dead wheels.
 Don't know the difference?
 Check [the FAQ](/#what-is-the-difference-between-two-and-three-wheel-odometry).

 If you're using a two-wheel setup, read only the [two-wheel odometry section](#two-wheel-odometry).